 Get More People to Use More of the CRM Software

 The most immediate way to get more out of a CRM software system is to get more users to use more of it.
-That's pretty obvious, but when recognizing that just getting marketers, sales people and customer support representatives to effectively use a CRM system is often a major cultural challenge, it bears a strong emphasis.
+That's pretty obvious, but when recognizing that just getting marketers, sales people and customer support representatives to effectively use a shared system is often a major cultural challenge, it bears a strong emphasis.

 Few enterprises adopting CRM software systems achieve anywhere near 100% user adoption - as some users will resist the change, perform business processes outside the system and even operate shadow systems in parallel to the central customer relationship management system.
 Further, when considering that most implementation efforts leverage little more than 20% of an applications potential, there’s a lot more potential for subsequent implementation phases.